FreeCAD/website/README.md

 When contributing to the website, keep in mind that it acts as the public face of the FreeCAD organization and community.
 Thus, substantial changes have to be discussed beforehand via its usual communication channels (e.g. [GitHub issues](https://github.com/marcuspollio/FreeCAD-website/issues), [Matrix chat](https://matrix.to/#/#FreeCAD_FreeCAD:gitter.im), [Forum](https://forum.freecad.org/), [Discord](https://discord.com/invite/F4hdxzYZfc)).
 [FreeCAD's code of conduct](https://github.com/FreeCAD/FreeCAD/blob/main/CODE_OF_CONDUCT.md) have to be observed at any time.
 Please also read the [Guidelines](#guidelines) below.

 Contributions of all kind can be accepted: content, translations, bug fixes and theme improvements.
 Depending on the scope, some basic know-how of Git, YAML, Markdown, HTML, CSS, Javascript and Hugo template syntax is recommended.
-Create appropriate [GitHub issues](https://github.com/marcuspollio/FreeCAD-website/issues) discussing your changes before submitting Pull Requests.
+Create appropriate [repository issues](https://github.com/marcuspollio/FreeCAD-website/issues) discussing your changes before submitting Pull Requests.

-For bug report, please use the provided [GitHub issue](https://github.com/marcuspollio/FreeCAD-website/issues) template.
+For bug report, please use the provided [repository issue](https://github.com/marcuspollio/FreeCAD-website/issues) template.

 ### Browser support

+> [!IMPORTANT]
+> Internet Explorer isn't supported.

 When using and making changes, keep in mind this website only supports *evergreen browsers*: